 Unfortunately, finding a good VPN app can be tricky.
 After VPN’s surge in popularity, the market was flooded with fake or malicious apps which either don’t work properly or actively collect your data for profit.
 The operational costs of maintaining a VPN service are high so you should use common sense and steer clear of free products – always ask yourself “What’s the hidden cost of this app” before you download it.

 A good rule of thumb for VPN is to do some research before you commit.
 Read the terms and conditions to see if the provider is collecting your data and check app permissions for anything suspicious.
-A reliable VPN shouldn’t need access to your microphone nor should it be storing your browsing data.
+A reliable VPN for Android shouldn’t need access to your microphone nor should it be storing your browsing data.

 6) Check app permissions